thefgxdev/awesome-system-design/README.md

 ## License

-CC0 for the list itself.
+Apache-2.0 for the list and its commentary.
+Copyright (c) 2026 Felipe Guedes (fgxdev.com).
 Each linked resource keeps its own license.